numerai/docs/numerai-signals/signals-overview.md

 ## Submissions

 Every Saturday at `18:00 UTC`, a new `round` begins.
-Submit your predictions to Numerai Signals to enter the tournament.
+Submit your signal to Numerai Signals to enter the tournament.

 The submission deadline for each round is `Monday 14:30 UTC`.
 Late submissions will not be eligible for payouts.